FAQ: Reasonable Accommodation Based on a Disability

 If, for pregnancy-related reasons, an employee is unable to perform the functions of her job, does the employer have to provide reasonable accommodation?

 No. Federal law requires agencies to provide reasonable accommodations for disability, but pregnancy is not considered a disability.
 However, if an employee has a pregnancy-related medical condition or temporary disability relating to pregnancy, the employer must treat the employee the same way it treats other employees who have other medical conditions and/or temporary disabilities.
 In addition, certain medical conditions relating to pregnancy, for example, gestational diabetes may be considered disabilities, a determination that must be made on a case-by-case basis.

 Is CBP required to provide a reasonable accommodation to a person without a disability due to that person’s association with someone with a disability?

 No. Only qualified applicants and employees with disabilities are entitled to reasonable accommodation.
 For example, the Rehabilitation Act would not require an employer to modify its leave policy for an employee who needs time off to care for a child with a disability.
 However, an employer must avoid treating an employee differently than other employees because of his or her association with a person with a disability.
 Although not eligible for a reasonable accommodation, CBP employees who face difficulties because of such circumstances are encouraged to speak with the immediate supervisor to discuss available alternatives and to contact the Employee Assistance Program for support or assistance.

 What if an accommodation is provided to an employee but is not effective?

-The employee should promptly notify her or his immediate supervisor and the DCR Officer assigned to facilitate the request for reasonable accommodation.
-The DCR Officer will assist in resolving the issue.
+The employee should promptly notify her or his immediate supervisor and the EEO Officer assigned to facilitate the request for reasonable accommodation.
+The EEO Officer will assist in resolving the issue.